 The Friendswood Advantage: Why Location Matters

-Wellness Elite Fitness in Friendswood, TX uniquely houses all modalities required for the cortisol reset protocol under one roof.
+Wellness Elite Fitness in Friendswood, TX uniquely houses all modalities required for the cortisol reset protocol in one place.
 Professionals in Friendswood, Clear Lake, League City, Webster, and Pasadena don't need to coordinate memberships across multiple facilities.
 The facility at 104 Whispering Pines Ave is open Monday–Friday 6 AM–9 PM, Saturday 7 AM–7 PM, and Sunday 9 AM–5 PM, accommodating busy schedules in the NASA Johnson Space Center corridor.

 Frequently Asked Questions